Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Methodology

 \subsection{Training Loss}

 We denote the computations of the proposed method as a function $f$ with learnable weights $\Theta$.
-To obtain $\Theta$, $\ell_1$ reconstruction based loss is adopted to optimise pixel-wise difference between the ground truth sketch frame and the interpolated frame .
-Mathematically, we have:
+To obtain $\Theta$, $\ell_1$ reconstruction based loss is adopted to optimise pixel-wise difference between the ground truth sketch frame and the interpolated frame :

 To further improve the synthesized details, we apply a perceptual LPIPS loss \cite{zhang2018unreasonable}, denoted as $\mathcal{L}_\text{lpips}$.
 Jointly, the proposed model is optimized as: